 In Nick's free time he enjoys all things outdoors as well as yoga, skiing, photography and upland bird hunting with his Brittany spaniel, Sugar.

-Garret Blackburn was born on the plains in Stillwater, Oklahoma.
+Garrett Blackburn was born on the plains in Stillwater, Oklahoma.
 His rookie year of guiding was in the famed Bristol Bay of Alaska, in 2004.
-Garret's path to guiding began for him as a young boy fishing with his grandfather, and he hasn't stopped since.
+Garrett's path to guiding began for him as a young boy fishing with his grandfather, and he hasn't stopped since.
 Becoming a guide was the only way for him to be on the river as often as he wanted to.
-What makes Garret a pros pro here at Trout Stalkers is that at the end of the day, his clients are happy and excited to fish another day.
-He understands that a good time on the river is a little different for each person, and tailors his guiding style to each person, making sure they have an awesome experience.
+What makes Garrett a pros pro here at Trout Stalkers is that at the end of the day, his clients are happy and excited to fish another day.
+He understands that a good time on the river is a little different for each person and so tailors his guiding style to make sure everyone has an awesome experience.
 Garrett also owns and operates Hooked Outfitting.

 His guiding strengths are defined by his abilities to be flexible and tailor each trip to his clients' expectations.
 His attention to detail and his knowledge of the wildlife that is often encountered on a Madison River fly fishing trip are exceptional.
 Warren's fly fishing philosophy is to enjoy all of the locations that fly fishing takes him, and of course the fish he catches along the way.
 For him, pursuing trout requires complete focus on the natural environment and fishing techniques and demands that you be in the moment.
 He believes that fly fishing while floating down a wild Montana river is one of the best experiences a person can have.

-Warren also owns Rally Point Fly Rods, which specializes in custom military and veteren themed rods that feature personal ribbons, unit logos and weapon design features.
+Warren also owns Rally Point Fly Rods, which specializes in custom military and veteran-themed rods that feature personal ribbons, unit logos and weapon design features.

 Born in Appleton Wisconsin, David learned to fish on the dock of his parents lake front cabin in Rhinelander, WI.
 His passion fishing grew some where around ten years old.
 He started walking to the local ponds around Appleton and the Fox River, catching everything from Panfish to Northern Pike.

-At twelve he and his family family moved west to Boise, Idaho where he learned what the excitement of trout fishing was like and that would eventually lead him to 2012, when his passion and knowledge gave him the opportunity to make a living showing others the excitement and enjoyment of fly fishing.
+At twelve he and his family moved west to Boise, Idaho where he learned what the excitement of trout fishing.
+That experience would eventually lead him to 2012, when his passion and knowledge gave him the opportunity to make a living showing others the excitement and enjoyment of fly fishing.
 His strengths include his patience and passion for teaching, and his goal for every trip is to provide a fun time for his clients.